power7714/Socialoid-Preference-Library/README.md

 ## License

-If you use Android Update Checker code in your application you should inform the author about it ( *email: steve.curtis.jr[at]gmail[dot]com* ) like this:
+If you use Socialoid library in your application you should inform the author about it ( *email: steve.curtis.jr[at]gmail[dot]com* ) like this:
 > **Subject:** Socialoid usage notification<br />
 > **Text:** I use Socialoid Library &lt;lib_version> in &lt;application_name> - http://link_to_google_play.
 > I [allow | don't allow] to mention my app in section "Applications using Socialoid" on GitHub.